Sara Mihaljevich, RN

 Also, it is imperative that you notify me if your child has any chronic conditions such as asthma, diabetes, allergies, heart disease, epilepsy, physical/mental disabilities, or change in status or other known conditions.

 MEDICATION AT SCHOOL - ANY MEDICATION MUST BE BROUGHT TO SCHOOL BY AN ADULT.
 The following written consent must also be given:

 State laws and school district policy strictly regulate how any medications are given at school.
 When it is necessary for the nurse to dispense medication to a student during school hours, the following requirements must be met:

-Physician’s Order : The medication must be prescribed by a physician and a written physician’s order must accompany the medication.
-Most often this would be the prescription label and must include the name of the medication, dosage, time to be given, and how long to be given (if applicable).
+Physician’s Order : Prescription medication must be prescribed by a physician and a written physician’s order must accompany the medication.
+It must include the name of the medication, dosage, time to be given, and how long to be given (if applicable).
 It must include the child’s name and current date.
 When obtaining new prescriptions, many pharmacies will issue a second labeled container for school use if you request it.
 If the medication is a sample given by the physician, please send a signed note from the physician telling who the medication is for, the date, and instructions for giving the medication.

 Signed Parent Consent : There must be written permission from the parent to administer the medication to the child at school.
 Consent forms are available in the nurse’s office.

 Students are not to carry medications at school—not on their person or in their backpack or lunch box without prior authorization from school nurse.